 You’re about to read something unusual.
 An article on abortion without controversy, political statements, or hyperbole from either end of the political spectrum.
-Just the facts – seven of them – courtesy of new reports by a distinguished medical journal, The Lancet, and the Guttmacher Institute, and rarely cited data from the superb Global Burden of Disease (GBD).
+Just the facts – seven of them – courtesy of new reports by a distinguished medical journal The Lancet, the Guttmacher Institute, and rarely cited data from the superb Global Burden of Disease (GBD).

 #2.
 There are 35 abortions per 1,000 women aged 15 to 44, but the rate is higher in the Caribbean (65), South America (47), Eastern Europe (42), and Northern Africa (38), and lower in Oceania (19), Western/Northern Europe (18), and North America (17).
-While abortion rates are falling in higher income regions, they are static or rising in lower income regions (Sedgh et al, Lancet 2016).
+While abortion rates are falling in higher income regions, they are static or rising in lower income regions, according to Sedgh et al, Lancet 2016.